techidaily/site-facebook/source/_posts/1719153399725-no-media-all-eyes-on-you-go-insta-live.md

  For those of you who use Instagram Live, it may please you to know that you no longer have to run video or audio feeds in order to broadcast.
 So, if you want, you're able to broadcast a blank screen now, or just show your video feed if you don't want environmental sounds bleeding into your stream.

- Instagram has yet to announce the extra features officially beyond a tweet, but[TechCrunch](https://techcrunch.com/2021/04/29/instagram-live-takes-on-clubhouse-with-options-to-mute-and-turn-off-the-video/) broke the news, explaining the features in more detail.
+ Instagram has yet to announce the extra features officially beyond a tweet, but [TechCrunch](https://techcrunch.com/2021/04/29/instagram-live-takes-on-clubhouse-with-options-to-mute-and-turn-off-the-video/) broke the news, explaining the features in more detail.

 ## Why Would You Disable Your Camera and Mic on Instagram Live?